 As depicted in Figure 1, the research site for this study is one of the Higher Education Institutions (HEIs) in Eastern Visayas (EV).
 Eastern Visayas, or Region VIII, encompasses two primary islands.
 The study's specific location, Visayas State University-Tolosa, is situated in Barangay Tanghas, Tolosa, Leyte, spanning 18 hectares of land.
 This particular institution faces the Pacific Ocean (Wikipedia, 2021).
-Given the current threats posed by the COVID-19 pandemic, it's paramount that this institution maintains robust school-based safety and disaster preparedness plans.
+Given the current threats posed by the COVID-19 pandemic, it is paramount that this institution maintains robust school-based safety and disaster preparedness plans.
 The heightened risk of natural calamities in Eastern Visayas further underscores this need.
-Recent reports have even labeled Eastern Visayas (specifically Leyte) as the 'disaster capital' of the Philippines (Philippine Star, 12/22/2013).
+Recent reports have even labelled Eastern Visayas (specifically Leyte) as the 'disaster capital' of the Philippines (Philippine Star, 12/22/2013).

 Moreover, the Department of Public Works and Highways (DPWH) has identified the region's infrastructure as vulnerable, particularly in the event of significant seismic activity.
-Currently, 31 public schools, 22 municipal buildings, and various other structures in ceilings, walls, and floors.
+Currently, 31 public schools, 22 municipal buildings, and various other structures either show signs of degradation or potential collapse, with indications such as hairline fractures in ceilings, walls, and floors.
 Most of these structures were built in the 1950s.